Necessary and Sufficient Conditions for Inverse Reinforcement Learning of Bayesian Stopping Time Problems: Identifying optimal Bayesian stopping and reconstructing agent costs

 We now discuss the implications of Theorem~\ref{thrm:NIAS_NIAC} and contextualize the NIAS and NIAC feasibility inequalities (\ref{eqn:NIAS_thrm_CD}), (\ref{eqn:NIAC_thrm_CD}) of Theorem~\ref{thrm:NIAS_NIAC}.

 \textbf{(i) Necessity and Sufficiency.}\\ The NIAS and NIAC conditions~(\ref{eqn:NIAS_thrm_CD}), (\ref{eqn:NIAC_thrm_CD}) are necessary and sufficient for the inverse learner to identify an optimal stopping agent.
 This makes Theorem~\ref{thrm:NIAS_NIAC} a remarkable result.
 If no feasible solution exists, then the dataset~$\datainf$ cannot be rationalized by an optimal Bayesian stopping agent.
-Also, if there exists a feasible solution, then the dataset~$\datainf$ must be generated by an optimal stopping agent in multiple environments (Definition~\ref{def:relativeoptimality}).
+Also, if there exists a feasible solution, then the dataset~$\datainf$ must be generated by an optimal stopping agent in multiple environments (Lemma~\ref{lem:relativeoptimality}).

-\textbf{(ii) IRL for boundedly rational forward learner. }\\ \blue{Theorem~\ref{thrm:NIAS_NIAC} can be straightforwardly extended to the case when the forward learner has computational constraints (bounded rationality) and therefore, chooses a sub-optimal strategy.
-Suppose the inverse learner does not know the extent of sub-optimality in the forward learner's strategy.
-Then, using Theorem~\ref{thrm:NIAS_NIAC}, the inverse learner can identify $\epsilon$-optimality in the forward learner's strategy and reconstruct the forward learner's costs.
-(Here $\epsilon$ is the performance loss of the forward learner when using its sub-optimal strategy.)
-Thus, we can extend the IRL methods of \citet{irl_subopt} to a partially observed setting when the inverse learner does not know the extent of sub-optimality of the forward learner's strategy. }

-\textbf{(iii) Set valued estimate vs point estimate.}\\ An important consequence of Theorem~\ref{thrm:NIAS_NIAC} is that the reconstructed utilities are set-valued estimates rather than point valued estimates even though the dataset $\datainf$ has $\numtrials\rightarrow\infty$ samples.
+\textbf{(ii) Set valued estimate vs point estimate.}\\ An important consequence of Theorem~\ref{thrm:NIAS_NIAC} is that the reconstructed utilities are set-valued estimates rather than point valued estimates even though the dataset $\datainf$ has $\numtrials\rightarrow\infty$ samples.
 Estimating the costs from the solution of a cost minimization problem is an ill-posed problem.
 Put differently, all points in the feasible set of rationalizing costs explain the dataset $\datainf$ equally well.

-\textbf{(iv) Consistency of Set-Valued Estimate.}\\ The necessity proof of Theorem~\ref{thrm:NIAS_NIAC} implies that if the Bayesian agent is an optimal stopping agent, then the true stopping costs incurred by the agent are feasible wrt the convex NIAS and NIAC inequalities.
-Hence, the IRL procedure is consistent in that the true costs belong to the set of feasible solutions to the NIAS and NIAC inequalities.
+\textbf{(iii) Consistency of Set-Valued Estimate.}\\ \blue{The NIAS and NIAC inequalities are both necessary and sufficient for optimal Bayesian stopping.} The necessity implies that the true stopping costs and expected continue costs incurred by the agent are feasible wrt the convex NIAS and NIAC inequalities.
+Hence, the IRL procedure is consistent in that the set-valued estimator contains the true generating model.